 sudo nano /etc/docker/daemon.json

-Add or update the logging configuration in the daemon.json file:
+Add or update the logging configuration in daemon.json:

 {